Unique equilibrium states for Bonatti-Viana diffeomorphisms: SRB measures and proof of theorem

 \section{SRB measures and proof of theorem \ref{main3}}

-In this section, we prove Theorem \ref{main3}.
 An \emph{SRB measure} for a $C^2$ diffeomorphism $f$ is an ergodic invariant measure $\mu$ that is hyperbolic (non-zero Lyapunov exponents) and has absolutely continuous conditional measures on unstable manifolds \cite[Chapter 13]{BP07}.
-We assume, as in the hypotheses of Theorem \ref{main3}, that $g$ is a $C^2$ diffeomorphism in a $C^1$ neighborhood of a Bonatti--Viana diffeomorphism $\fbv \in \UUU_{\lambda, \rho}$ with $\log \lambda$ and $\rho$ not too large.
+We assume that $g$ is a $C^2$ diffeomorphism in a $C^1$ neighborhood of a Bonatti--Viana diffeomorphism $\fbv \in \UUU_{\lambda, \rho}$ with $\log \lambda$ and $\rho$ not too large.
 Explicit bounds required on the parameters for $\fbv$ are given at \eqref{srbgap}.